A deeper look into Nintendo’s bling

 Backwards compatibility not a priority for MS

 How convenient.
-Promise backwards compatibility, do a so so job (no Soul Calibur 2?), → Read the rest
+Promise backwards compatibility, do a so so job (no Soul Calibur 2?), → Read it your way.

 Weekly News We Care About Wrap Up – 5.26.06